ariatemplates/atpackager/doc/configuration.md

 ## Aria Templates specific

 The `ATBootstrapFile` option expects the path of a custom bootstrap file to be used to load Aria Templates.
 This path can be relative to the `sourceDirectories` configured for the packaging.
+However, it is better to set property `ATDirectories` and avoid to include the directory containing Aria Templates framework from the general sources.

 Having such a custom bootstrap file can be necessary in the case of pre-compilation of Atlas templates.
 Templates pre-compilation can depend on some application environment variables.
 In order to set the desired environment variables, there are two options: